RadGuild/revup/README.md

 First build the executable\
 `cargo build --release`

-Then move the binary to your executables folder\
+Then move or copy the binary to your preferred executables folder.
+For example:\
+`sudo mv target/release/revup ~/.cargo/bin`
+or
 `sudo mv target/release/revup /usr/local/bin`

-You should now be able to use `revup` in your terminal, if not open an issue and I will help you.
+You should now be able to use `revup` in your terminal, if not open an issue.

 ## Usage